-Physical & Health Education (PHE) plays an important role in the physical growth and development of students.
+Physical Education (PE) plays an important role in the physical growth and development of students.
 Through PE, students acquire the knowledge, skills, right attitudes and values towards the pursuit of a lifelong physically active and healthy lifestyle.
 It also provides an avenue for students to express themselves through movement and physical activity.

-Physical activity is the cornerstone of the PHE programme.
-The PHED aims that the PHE programme should be enjoyable and provide opportunities for students to develop a positive association with physical activity.
-Through PHE, students are given the opportunity to participate in a variety of physical activities such as sports and games and acquire the concepts and skills that will enable them to participate in these sports and games both for leisure and competition.
+Physical activity is the cornerstone of the PE programme.
+The PE Department aims that the PE programme should be enjoyable and provide opportunities for students to develop a positive association with physical activity.
+Through PE, students are given the opportunity to participate in a variety of physical activities such as sports and games and acquire the concepts and skills that will enable them to participate in these sports and games both for leisure and competition.

-In addition, PHE provides a natural platform and valuable opportunities to develop self-management skills, social and co-operative skills, and build character.
+In addition, PE provides a natural platform and valuable opportunities to develop self-management skills, social and co-operative skills, and build character.
 It serves to complement other educational areas in promoting the desired outcomes of education.
-In particular, PHE helps to cultivate healthy habits, teamwork, resilience and resolve.
+In particular, PE helps to cultivate healthy habits, teamwork, resilience and resolve.

 PROFILE OF A PHYSICALLY EDUCATED STUDENT

 It is the vision that each student will be physically educated by the time he/she leaves school.
 To be a physically educated student, each child should: